-The Association remains committed to engaging with residents over the services it provides, and is introducing new mechanisms to achieve this, including the increased use of social media.
-This includes enhancements to its website; development of a Facebook page; utilising Twitter and publishing a regular e-zine.
+The Association remains committed to engaging with residents over the services it provides, and is enhancing its mechanisms to achieve this, including the increased use of social media.
+This includes a review of its website; continued development of its Facebook page; utilising Twitter and publishing a regular e-zine.

-The Association has developed a range of "Local Offers" in conjunction with its residents, to ensure its services are geared to what residents want.
-Delivery against these offers will be reported to residents annually.
 We have proven resident engagement structures to enable scrutiny of our performance.
 This is primarily via the Resident Involvement Board in conjunction with our partner RHAs.
 The WRHA Board also receives annual reports in relation to resident complaints, satisfaction with new homes, and Customer Care performance.
-Alongside this, the Association will develop approaches to enable increased member engagement with residents to improve local accountability.
+Alongside this, the Association's Board will review its approach to external communications with particular emphasis on the role of members and how they can increase their engagement with residents and external parties to improve local accountability.